 Governesses opened up new horizons – for themselves and their pupils.
 The English composer Ethel Smyth (1858–1944) for example, recalls in her memoirs how central one of her tutors was for her choice of career:

 The whole course of my life was determined … by one of these governesses.
 When I was twelve a new victim arrived who had studied music at the Leipzig Conservatorium ….
 For the first time I heard classical music and a new world opened up before me ...
 And then and there conceived the plan, carried out seven years later, of studying at Leipzig and giving up my life to music.2

 In governess research, the assessments of the teachers differ widely.
-While the field has mainly flourished in 4 Others, including more recent studies, stress the emancipative character of these young women's lives, who showed their contemporaries and peers new, self-determined life paths.5since the 1970s, and came into its own in a decade later, so far it has received little notice in (these disparities are also consistent with the spread of the profession.).
-Some studies emphasize the material hardship, poor and arbitrary education, and the precarious social situation.
+While the field has mainly flourished in Great Britain since the 1970s, and came into its own in Germany a decade later, so far it has received little notice in France (these disparities are also consistent with the spread of the profession.).
+Some studies emphasize the material hardship, poor and arbitrary education, and the precarious social situation.4 Others, including more recent studies, stress the emancipative character of these young women's lives, who showed their contemporaries and peers new, self-determined life paths.5

 The fact that these routes led them not only to foreign households but also to foreign countries, i.e. that the governesses increasingly participated in a pan-European labor market, is especially evident in the 19th century.
 Unlike the nannies and bonnes, who were responsible for bringing up small children and who, like the maids, mainly moved around their place of origin in a confined regional area,6 the governesses reflected a highly mobile and increasingly internationally active professional group.